Tom2277/angularjs-custom-directive-demo/README.md

 ### An AngularJS Custom Directive demo

-Just some sample sandbox code.
+Just some sample sandbox code playing around with some core AngularJS features.

 Your mileage my vary.